seanisthegood/bondproj/readme.md

-Bond Yield Exploration with FRED Data
+# 📈 Bond Yield Exploration
 📌 Overview

 This project explores U.S. Treasury yields and spreads using data from the FRED API .
 It starts with a Jupyter Notebook for fetching and visualizing yields, then builds toward a lightweight ETL pipeline and dashboard.

-Key goals:
+**Goal:** Explore the yield curve and bond spreads using FRED data.

 Understand yield curve shapes and spreads (e.g., 10Y–2Y, 10Y–3M).